Resimper/evenmoreawesome/readme.md

 - [Awesome CLI](https://github.com/umutphp/awesome-cli) - A simple command-line tool to dive into Awesome lists.
 - [Awesome Viewer](https://awesome.digitalbunker.dev) - A visualizer for all of the above Awesome lists.
 - [Track Awesome List](https://www.trackawesomelist.com) - View the latest updates of Awesome lists.
+- [evenmoreawesome](https://github.com/Resimper/evenmoreawesome) - A better "awesome" list, with a few more additions.